Sacred Valley + Short Inca Trail to Machu Picchu

 Itinerary

-Day 1Arrival in Cusco - Capital of the Inca Empire
+Day 1Arrival in Cusco Airport - Hotel.

-Welcome to the ancient capital of the Inca Empire.
-Upon your arrival at Cusco airport, our PERU TRAVEL COMPANY staff will pick you up and transfer you to your respective hotel located in the city center of Cusco.
 Later, your guide will arrive at the hotel to inform and familiarize you with our itinerary.
 After receiving all the information, you will have time to explore the city of Cusco (optional), and in the evening, we will go for a walk and have dinner at a typical restaurant in the city of Cusco, the capital of the Inca Empire.

 Recommendation: Drink plenty of water during the trip to stay well hydrated so that your body can acclimatize to the altitude of Cusco.

-Day 2Cusco City Tour - Local Market - Archaeological Sites
+Day 2Cusco City Tour - Local Market - Archaeological Sites.

 Today, we’ll explore the ancient city of Cusco, the capital of the Inca Empire, declared a World Heritage Site by UNESCO.
 We’ll visit and explore the impressive Inca fortress-temples of Sacsayhuaman, Qenqo, Pukapucara, and Tambomachay.